Best VPN For Mac

 ExpressVPN's success in the speed department likely has to do with its proprietary Lightway protocol.
 Developed in-house but released as open-source software, the protocol is designed to remain secure while using a minimal amount of code, which allows it to reach download speeds that are almost twice as fast as the most popular VPN protocol, OpenVPN.

 But ExpressVPN has far more going for it than its speed.
 The service offers a suite of security features, such as high-quality encryption, VPN leak protection and RAM-only servers that delete all their data every time they restart.
-It's also worth noting that a third-party review of ExpressVPN has confirmed its claims that it doesn't store any data about its users.
+It's also worth noting that all third-party audits of ExpressVPN have confirmed its claims that it doesn't store any data about its users.

-Despite this relatively high price, it allows just eight devices to use the VPN at once: a number that, while reasonable, pales in comparison to that of other VPNs that allow unlimited connections.
+There is one major setback to ExpressVPN, however: its price.
+The service's most affordable rate is $8.32 a month for a 12-month subscription, which is a higher starting price than any other VPN on this list.
+Despite this relatively high price, it allows just eight connections to the VPN at once, a number which pales in comparison to that of VPNs that allow unlimited devices.

 Why we chose it: CyberGhost stands out as a gaming VPN thanks to the high speeds and stability of its optimized gaming servers.